- Business and Employment»

 Many of us do not fully understand the entertainment economy.

 Certainly we would all agree that entertainment has global impact.
-This Michael Wolf book takes that perspective several steps further and provides a conclusion that all businesses will have to become entertaining if they are to survive.
+A Michael Wolf book — "" — takes that perspective several steps further and provides a conclusion that all businesses will have to become entertaining if they are to survive.
 I believe that any book that makes a persuasive case about how individuals and small business owners will improve their chances of survival is worth reading.
+The Entertainment Economy

 Examples of Entertainment Spending